polterguy/magic.endpoint/README.md

 http://localhost:5000/magic/modules/magic/foo2?arg1=howdy&arg2=5
 ```

-Assuming your backend is running on localhost, at port 5000 of course.
+Assuming your backend is running on localhost at port 5000.

 JSON payloads and form URL encoded payloads are automatically converted to lambda/nodes -
 And query parameters are treated indiscriminately the same way as JSON payloads -
 Except of course, query parameters cannot pass in complex graph objects, but only
 simply key/value arguments.
 Only POST, PUT and PATCH endpoints can handle payloads.
+If you
+supply a payload to a GET or DELETE endpoint, an exception will be thrown, and an error
+returned to the caller.

 **Notice** - To allow for _any_ arguments to your files, simply _ommit_ the **[.arguments]** node
 in your Hyperlambda althogether.
 Alternatively, you can also partially ignore arguments sanity checking